 Am I Covered by My Car Insurance Company for Bicycle Injuries?

 Ideally, your auto insurance company will cover you if you are the victim of a bicycle accident.
 Note also that Florida is a no-fault state, which means you must first make a claim with your own insurer prior to seeking recovery from an at-fault driver or via lawsuit.

 HOW CAN A LAWYER HELP ME AFTER A BICYCLE ACCIDENT?

 An experienced lawyer knows how to thoroughly investigate the details surrounding your accident.
 Not only that, but personal injury attorneys are experienced in handling insurance companies and pursuing the most possible compensation for their clients.

 It’s not uncommon for accident injury victims to have losses that go well beyond medical expenses.
-At the same time, it’s the insurer’s goal to see that victims receive the bear minimum in financial recovery.
-Lawyers know the scope of injury related losses and the areas of life your injury will affect – they know how the insurance game works and how to fight on your behalf.
+At the same time, it’s the insurer’s goal to see that victims receive the bare minimum in financial recovery.
+Lawyers know the scope of injury-related losses and the areas of life your injury will affect – they know how the insurance game works and how to fight on your behalf.

 Damages other than medical expenses can include lost wages, pain and suffering, and, in cases of serious injury or wrongful death, victims’ loved ones may pursue financial compensation for missed milestones.
 Many injury attorneys will also represent you in court if that is what it takes to see you recover personal injury damages.

-Aigen Law Firm serves clients throughout South Florida.
+Aigen Injury Law serves clients throughout South Florida.
 We also provide free consultations for prospective personal injury clients and our legal fees are on a contingency basis – meaning you don’t pay unless we recover your compensation.
-Contact our office to learn more about what Aigen Law Firm can do for you.
+Contact our office to learn more about what Aigen Injury Law can do for you.